20hertz/TimeBurn/README.md

   - Maintains ephemeral countdown state (`remainingTime`, `currentRound`, `phase`).
   - Provides methods for `play()`, `pause()`, `reset()`, and transitions between active/rest phases.
+  - Implements “lead device” logic by resetting any other running timers (optional) before playing a new one if desired.

 - **`ActiveTimerEngines.swift`**